PeachyDB-Inc/PeachyDB/README.md

 - **27.d)** We avoid the severe pathologies related to data modifications that alternatives have and we also allow more options on write transactions.

-- **27.e)** The products that do charge a software license fee are more expensive than ours.
+- **27.e)** The products that do charge a software license fee are more expensive than ours and yet may be deficient in some of the features we provide.

 - **27.f)** Please try other products and then compare for yourself; you will find our product to be easier to work with and have lower costs.